Please Note: As a result of the outbreak of COVID-19 course dates and planned formats may change at short notice.

-Systems Change and Social Impact is a specialised short course, convened by the Bertha Centre for Social Innovation and Entrepreneurship at the UCT GSB, designed to give public officials, leaders of social enterprises, founders and funders exposure to the most recent developments in the field of systems change.
+As the pandemic surfaces brutal societal inequalities, governments, economic sectors, health systems, and communities are struggling to balance the pursuit of meeting urgent needs while ushering in sustained change into the future.
+Systems Change and Social Impact is a specialised online short course, convened by the Bertha Centre for Social Innovation and Entrepreneurship at the UCT GSB, designed to give public officials, leaders of social enterprises, founders and funders exposure to the most recent developments in how to bring about sustained positive change.

-This interactive five-day course equips participants with the tools and frameworks to navigate complexity and strengthen their capacity for transformative leadership and collaboration.
-The course promotes local and global networking amongst change-makers and provides a unique community of practice that will serve participants far beyond the duration of the course.
+This interactive course equips participants with the tools and frameworks to navigate complexity and strengthen their capacity for transformative leadership and collaboration.
+It promotes local and global networking amongst change-makers and provides a unique community of practice that will serve participants far beyond the duration of the course.

 The Bertha Centre, a specialised unit at the UCT GSB, convenes this course as part of its efforts to advance the social innovation and entrepreneurship sectors in Africa and globally.
 The Systems Change and Social Impact course draws upon the Centre's collaboration and research with the Rockefeller Foundation, Schwab Foundation, Motsepe Foundation and Transforming Change programme.
 Lecture-based and workshop-style sessions are delivered by a diverse representation of ground-breaking systems practitioners and academics.
 And, as such, the curriculum is a unique blend of global systems-innovation cases and frameworks.